silnrsi/wstr/src/content/docs/topics/layout/hyphenation.md

 lastUpdated: 2025-08-14
 ---

 [Hyphenation][hyphenation] is the process of using a hyphen or another punctuation mark to connect two or more words together to form a compound word, or to split a word across lines of text.
-Hyphenation can improve improve readability by either joining syllables or words, or breaking them apart at appropriate points.
+It can improve improve readability by either joining syllables or words, or breaking them apart at appropriate points.
 Hyphenation is often required when text is [justified][justification].
 These two concepts are closely tied together.

-Interesting hyphenation behaviors occur in some Latin script use, as in the German word “backen” which becomes “bak-ken” when hyphenated (although there are moves for this to be abandoned).
+Hyphenation is generally a tool used in Latin typesetting, since it is not always allowed in other writing systems.
+Interesting behaviors occur in some Latin script use, as in the German word “backen” which becomes “bak-ken” when hyphenated (although there are moves for this to be abandoned).
 Hyphenation rules in publishing applications need to be fully customizable for these types of behaviors.

-Hyphenation is generally a tool used in Latin typesetting, since it is not always allowed in other writing systems.

-Hyphenation points can be inserted into a text manually through the use of the soft hyphen character (SHY U+00AD).
-This character disappears unless at the end of a line when it becomes a hyphen, and it also tells a line breaking engine that this is a hyphen point.
+Hyphenation points can be inserted into a text manually through the use of the soft hyphen character (U+00AD SHY).
+This character disappears unless at the end of a line when it becomes a hyphen, and it also tells a line breaking engine that this is a hyphenation point.

-Inserting soft hyphens is hard work and gets in the way of other processes like searching.
-Most typesetting engines therefore, allow for a more automated approach whereby they use either a word list or some other language specific algorithms to decide on hyphenation points when such a decision is needed.
+Inserting soft hyphens manually is hard work.
+The resulting changes in the text can also get in the way of other processes, like searching.
+Most typesetting engines allow for a more automated approach whereby they use either a word list or some other language specific algorithms to decide on hyphenation points when such a decision is needed.

 ## Ethiopic